-Send policy change submissions to Girl Scouts of Utah, 445 E. 4500 S., #125, Salt Lake City, UT 84107 or info@gsutah.org, attn.: Director of Membership
+Send policy change submissions to Girl Scouts of Utah, 445 E. 4500 S., #125, Salt Lake City, UT 84107 or info@gsutah.org, attn.: Chief Operating Officer

 No policy or provision in this resource is intended to create an employment relationship.